lattice-8094/propp/docs/quick_start.md

 ## Installation

-The french variant of the Propp python library can be installed via [pypi](https://pypi.org/project/propp-fr/):
+The French variant of the Propp python library can be installed via [pypi](https://pypi.org/project/propp-fr/):

 ```bash
 pip install propp_fr